excylni/github-talent-miner/README.md

 - dbt's staging/marts pattern and why separating raw from clean data matters
 - Writing dbt tests to enforce data quality automatically
 - Building an interactive Streamlit dashboard on top of a live data warehouse

+Overall it was a fun project where I really got to know a basic workflow of a Data Engineer.